 By recognising and promoting the diverse potential of the GIGA’s employees, the institute aims to create a working environment that is both appreciative of staff and free of prejudice.
-In this context, diversity is understood as a holistic approach that takes into account many different dimensions – such as varying origins, religions, age groups, genders, orientations and disabilities, as well as other factors – as shaping the identities of employees.
+In this context, diversity is understood as a holistic approach that takes into account many different dimensions – such as ethnic background, gender and gender identity, sexual orientation, age, disability, religion, worldview, and social background – as shaping the identities of employees.
 These manifold perspectives and experiences among our staff, together with their different skills and talents, shape our diversity at the GIGA, which must be recognised and capitalised on.
 The measures that respect and protect this diversity include, among other things, the following:

 the “GIGA Code of Conduct,” providing guidelines on cooperation and communication at the institute,